 After descending from the Thorung La Pass, you can connect with the Upper Mustang trek route via the old town of Kagbeni.
 Here you will find an arid desert landscape, strong Tibetan culture and architecture, and the famous sky caves.
 The trek climaxes at the old kingdom of Lho, an ancient walled city.
 There are also jeep tours available for Upper Mustang.

 The hidden Nar-Phu Valley can be visited before crossing the Thorung La pass.
 A special permit is needed to enter the valley as it lies close to Tibet.
 In this isolated corner, you will find nomadic yak herders camping out in traditional tents in the open meadows.
 The Tibetan influence is very strong as most of the inhabitants are descendants of Tibetan migrants who left Tibet many years ago.
 Returning from Nar Phu, you head to Manang via the Kang La Pass.
 You can skip the Thorong La Pass by choosing to walk to Jomsom by crossing the Meso Kanta Pass.
-Please note the Nar-Phu Valley with Annapurna Circuit Trek is quite tough and not recommended for beginners.
+Please note the Nar-Phu Valley with Annapurna Circuit Trekking is quite tough and not recommended for beginners.

 To access the trails to Ghorepani-Poon Hill, Mardi Himal, and Annapurna Base Camp, you can head down from Jomsom to Tatopani via the Thakkali villages of Marpha, (the apple capital of Nepal), Tukuche, Larjung, Kalopani, and Ghasa.